 Julie holds an M.S., Applied Psychology (Industrial/Organizational Concentration); B.S., Finance/Economics and A.S., Accounting degrees from Sacred Heart University, Fairfield, CT.
 She has numerous coaching certifications, is certified in Six Sigma process improvement, and other change management methodologies.
 A very outdoorsy person, she enjoys physical activities, is an avid golfer, skier and scuba diver.

 Kris Normandin is an experienced leadership development professional with over 25 years of experience in a variety of industries.
 She currently has her own consulting practice, where she works with individuals and organizations to enhance performance in the areas of leadership and diversity and inclusion.

 Most recently, Kris held the position of Director, Leadership and Organization Development at Covidien, a 42,000 global medical devices company headquartered in Mansfield, MA.
 In her role, she provided leadership development and organizational consulting for business divisions within the company, including: 360° feedback and coaching, competency development, organization design, team development, and change management.
 Kris worked closely with company leaders to develop new leadership practices including sponsorship programs to advance women and a new performance management process.
 She was instrumental in fueling the growth of women’s networks across the globe and building an infrastructure where those networks could thrive.

-Prior to joining Covidien, Kris was Curriculum Director, Executive Education at Simmons School of Busines.
+Prior to joining Covidien, Kris was Curriculum Director, Executive Education at Simmons School of Business.
 She worked collaboratively with faculty and the Fortune 500 clients to design leadership development programs for women in senior management roles.
 In addition to needs assessment and program design, Kris was responsible for the 360° feedback and coaching process.